ELGarulli/LookaBot/README.md

 You select the type of color deficiency you have, you send a picture and Lookabot optimizes the colors to help you to choose the ripe apples (and every other fruit for that matter).

-That's it, no world saving this time around, but it can actually be helpful (to a lot of people!
+That's it, no world saving this time around, just something that can be helpful (to a lot of people!
 300m, did we mention that?)

 ## How to try it out?